 - Flamenco: Flamenco shows abound in Andalucia, the birthplace of this captivating dance.
 FInding a show is easy, but if you can, certain cities have flamenco shows in caves—a fascinating way to learn more about flamenco and history all at once.

-- Museums: Pablo Picasso is just one of many artists who hail from Andalucia.
+- Museums: Pablo Picasso is just one of many artists from Andalucia.
 Visit Málaga to see his birthplace and some of his work!

 - Beaches: Who doesn’t love hanging out on a beach all day?
 Beaches line the coast of Andalucia and are full of quaint towns and gorgeous promenades.